-Over the three-year period, program fees have increased or remained static and assessment fees have steadily increased to compensate for declining grant awards.
+Over the three-year period, the percentage of program fees have slightly increased or remained static and assessment fees have increased to compensate for declining grant awards.

-Operating revenues - Operating revenues totaled \$5,111,368 and was \$592,921 lower than the previous year.
-The decrease is mainly a result of lower grant awards due to completion of some of the multi-year grants.
+Operating revenues - Operating revenues totaled \$3,409,743 and was \$1,701,625 lower than the previous year.
+The decrease is mainly a result of lower grant awards due to completion of some of the multi-year grants and the start of new grants.

-Assessment fees - The \$64,482 increase in assessment fees is due to a Board approved dues increase for the year ended June 30, 2020 for the additional funding needed to support the water policy position as part of RWA's core program as well as the continued set aside of future payments for the unfunded pension liability.
+Assessment fees - The \$16,271 increase in assessment fees is due to a Board approved dues increase for the year ended June 30, 2021 for the additional funding needed to support the water policy position as part of RWA's core program as well as the continued set aside of future payments for the unfunded pension.

-Subscription Program Fees - During fiscal year 2020, RWA mainly earned subscription program fees from the Water Efficiency Program (WEP), the \$650 thousand United States Bureau of Reclamation (USBR) Regional Water Bank/Water Management Operations Pilot (WMOP), the \$16 million Proposition 84 Program (Prop 84), the 2014 Integrated Regional Water Management Drought Proposition 84 Grant (2014 Drought Prop 84), the Prop 84 Round 3 grant, the USBR/CALFED Programs, the Landscape Imagery project, ASR Information Study, Landscape Imagery and Water Transfer Programs.
+Subscription Program Fees - During fiscal year 2021, RWA mainly earned subscription program fees from the Water Efficiency Program (WEP), the United States Bureau of Reclamation (USBR) Regional Water Bank/Water Management Operations Pilot (WMOP), the Proposition 84 Program (Prop 84), the 2014 Integrated Regional Water Management Drought Proposition 84 Grant (2014 Drought Prop 84), the Prop 84 Round 3 grant, the USBR/CALFED Programs, and Major Projects/Resilience Programs.
 Program fees are not expected to be comparable from year to year.
-The program fees decreased overall by \$54,513 mainly due to the WEP program.
+The program fees decreased overall by \$165,757 mainly due to the timing of these programs as many of them draw near to completion.
 For the detail of fees earned by program, see the Program Schedule of Revenues, Expenses and Changes in Net Position in the supplementary section of the financial statements.

-Incentives, grants, and reimbursements - In fiscal year 2020, RWA earned grant revenues from the WEP, 2014 Drought Prop 84, Prop 84, and the Prop 84 Round 3 grants.
-These programs contributed largely to the overall \$638,145 net decrease in grant awards.
+Incentives, grants, and reimbursements - In fiscal year 2021, RWA earned grant revenues from the WEP, 2014 Drought Prop 84, Prop 84, and the Prop 84 Round 3 grants.
+These programs contributed largely to the overall \$1.5 million net decrease in grant awards.

-- 1) The 2014 Drought Prop 84 grant revenue decreased by \$434,904.
-This grant provided funding from the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 to assist in financing projects associated with the American River Basin Integrated Regional Water Management (IRWM) Plan. - 2) The Prop 84 Round 3 grant decreased by \$42,617.
-This grant provided funding from the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 to Grantee to assist in financing projects associated with the American River Basin IRWM Plan. - 3) Direct Install concluded in 2019 and resulted in a decrease of \$188,451 in grant awards. - 4) Both the Core Program and WEP Program experienced a decrease in grant awards of \$261,470.
-The timing of these awards vary from year to year.
+- 1) The Prop 84 (Round 1) grant revenue decreased by \$2,226,634 as many of the infrastructure improvement sub-projects were completed in FY20.
+Only one project still remained to submit for reimbursement in FY21.
+After FY21, this grant is closed. - 2) The 2014 Drought Prop 84 grant revenue increased by \$352,082 as a result of a grant extentsion.
+This grant provided funding from the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 to assist in financing projects associated with the American River Basin Integrated Regional Water Management (IRWM) Plan. - 3) The Prop 84 Round 3 grant increased by \$346,525.
+This grant provided funding from the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 to Grantee to assist in financing projects associated with the American River Basin IRWM Plan. - 4) The WEP Program experienced an increase in grant awards of \$20,519.